-The SOPP does not issue transfer credit.
-If the content covered in a course you have taken in another graduate program is judged to be equivalent to that covered in a SOPP course, a course waiver may be approved.
+Students entering the program who have taken graduate-level course work in a master's, doctoral, or another graduate program: if the content covered in a course you have taken in another graduate program is judged to be equivalent to that covered in an SOPP course, a course waiver may be approved.

-If a student is granted course waiver for one or more graduate-level courses, the student will not be required to take the equivalent course in the SOPP curriculum.
+If a student is granted a course waiver for one or more graduate-level courses, these will not be reflected on the student's Wright State University transcript, but the student will not be required to take the equivalent course in the SOPP curriculum.
 Credit for supervised clinical practicum experiences may also be waived if it is substantively equivalent to supervised practicum in the SOPP program.

-Course waivers for prior courses or supervised clinical experiences will free up time during which students can enroll in other courses, work on their dissertation, or involve themselves in other educational experiences.
-In some cases, course waivers can shorten the SOPP program by one year.
-All waiver decisions made by the SOPP Administration are final.
+Waiver of credit for prior courses or supervised experiences will make time available during which students can enroll in other courses, work on the dissertation, or involve themselves in other educational experiences.

 Please contact us for further information or to schedule an appointment with an Admissions Representative.